syntraaid-group12/syntraaid-docs/docs/manuals/admin-manual.md

 ### Types of Reports Available

-- **Impact Report** — A formatted summary of how funded projects are performing.
+- **Impact Report.** A formatted summary of how funded projects are performing.
 This is the report donors can be given access to view.
-- **Attendance Export** — Shows hours logged per volunteer, across all projects.
+- **Attendance Export.** Shows hours logged per volunteer, across all projects.
-- **KPI Summary** — Shows the status of each project, key performance indicators, and volunteer participation metrics.
+- **KPI Summary.** Shows the status of each project, key performance indicators, and volunteer participation metrics.

 ---